Merzasphor/MWSE/docs/source/lua/type/tes3container.rst

     The bounding box for the object.

 `capacity`_ (`number`_)
-    The amount of weight, in pounds, that the container can hold.
+    The amount of weight that the container can hold.

 `cloneCount`_ (`number`_)
     The number of clones that exist of this actor.